 If you’re looking for a more opulent restaurant experience, we recommend you try out Turmeric Gold, Ristorante Da Vinci or The Dining Room at Mallory Court.

-Coventry has two universities; the University of Warwick that lies to the south of the Coventry city centre, and Coventry University that is situated on a modern city-centre campus.
+Coventry has two universities; the University of Warwick which lies to the south of the Coventry city centre, and Coventry University which is situated on a modern city-centre campus.

 The University of Warwick